 As some readers may know, some sake breweries are starting to experiment with ageing sake in used or virgin wine barrels (or sherry, port, etc.) Some of these barrels may have used a gluten-containing, wheat flour derivative as a sealing agent, as a result some gluten may have ended up in the sake.

 The breweries who do this are few and far between and will almost definitely shout about it on the label!
-Here at Tengu Sake we stock one such sake – Golden Amber.
-We therefore cannot recommend those with a gluten sensitivity to drink Golden Amber.
+Here at Tengu Sake we stock one such sake – Golden Amber, and another sake that has been brewed in wood – Genroku Redux.
+We therefore cannot recommend those with a gluten sensitivity to drink either of these sakes.

 If you can see my logic above regarding added brewers’ alcohol, and will not explode if you consume gluten, then you can (at your own risk) also drink Honjozo, Ginjo or Daiginjo.